eliranRP/phrasebe/README.md

 # PhraseBE (Chrome Extension)

 Minimal Manifest V3 Chrome extension that opens a popup with a textarea when the extension icon is clicked.
+The extension automatically captures text selections made on web pages and displays them in the popup textarea.

 ## Install (Load Unpacked)